wreedijk/WilfRepo/README.md

 1. Created a BlueMix account using my IBM ID
 2. Created a DevOps project called WilfRepo
 2. Created a GitHub repository called WilfRepo (this repository)

+This is a change that I made in the test branch